 UNDERSTANDING TWO-PART SPECIFICATIONS

 NATSPEC specification templates

 NATSPEC produces a range of specification worksection templates which include technical and quality requirements for most building types.
-A specifier can prepare an integrated specification by selecting the worksection templates relevant to their project and editing them to make the templates project specific.
-This is done by deleting any text that is not relevant, adding any additional text required and completing any prompts and schedules within the worksection.
-The edited worksections when compiled together form the project specification.
+A specifier can prepare:

+- An integrated specification by selecting the worksection templates relevant to their project and editing them to make the templates project specific. - A two-part specification, compromising non-editable worksections, supplemented by additional project specific information.

 What is a two-part specification?

-Two-part specifications are typically composed of: - Part A (also known as the Reference specification), which defines the minimum project performance requirements for materials and workmanship. - Part B (also known as the Project specific information), which describes any amendments to Part A and includes any additional project specific information, such as schedules, drawings, models, or further specification information Two-part specifications differ from an integrated specification in that the Part A reference specification does not include prompts or schedules and is not editable.
-Structure of a NATSPEC reference specification NATSPEC uses the term worksection to describe the foundation unit of a specification.
+Two-part specifications are typically composed of:

+- Part A (also known as the Reference specification), which defines the minimum project performance requirements for materials and workmanship. - Part B (also known as the Project specific information), which describes any amendments to Part A and includes any additional project specific information, such as schedules, drawings, models, or further specification information.

+Two-part specifications differ from an integrated specification in that the Part A reference specification does not include prompts or schedules and is not editable.

+Structure of a NATSPEC reference specification

+NATSPEC uses the term worksection to describe the foundation unit of a specification.
 Some worksections are trade based (e.g. brick and blockwork), others follow processes (e.g. windows, lining) or systems (e.g. mechanical systems).
 Worksections are numbered according to the National Classification System.
 The reference specifications offered by NATSPEC are made up of worksections from the National Classification System that are relevant for the project type.

 Those familiar with NATSPEC worksection templates will recognise the structured hierarchy of clauses, subclauses, paragraphs and tables in a Part A reference specification.

-General requirements and common requirements NATSPEC reference specifications contain General requirements and/or Common requirements worksections, which draw together material common to all technical worksections, including services, and should be brought to the attention of contractors, subcontractors and others using that material.
+General requirements and common requirements

+NATSPEC reference specifications contain General requirements and/or Common requirements worksections, which draw together material common to all technical worksections, including services, and should be brought to the attention of contractors, subcontractors and others using that material.

 These worksections cover topics such as referenced documents, interpretation, inspection and tests, samples, contractor's submissions, materials and components, bushfire resistance, installation, marking and completion.
 It also sets out the precedence of specification documents.

-Two-part specification and construction contracts Both the Part A reference specification and the Part B project specific information, including amendments to Part A, must be identified in the contract.
+Two-part specification and construction contracts

+Both the Part A reference specification and the Part B project specific information, including amendments to Part A, must be identified in the contract.
 If there are discrepancies between the two parts, the requirements of Part B take precedence over Part A, as set out in the Part A General requirements or Common requirements worksections.

-Benefits of using a two-part specification A two-part specification allows for up-to-date content, consistent baseline quality and reduced risk.
+Benefits of using a two-part specification

+A two-part specification allows for up-to-date content, consistent baseline quality and reduced risk.
 NATSPEC reference specifications are updated periodically to account for any new editions or amendments of standards and other referenced documents.
 As specifiers, contractors and suppliers become increasingly familiar with the structure and content of the Part A Reference specification, this will lead to improved productivity and quality which will in turn lead to cost and time savings.

-NATSPEC CLASS 2 SPECIFICATION And the second s
+NATSPEC CLASS 3 AND CLASS 9 SPECIFICATION

-SIMPLE DOMESTIC SPECIFICATION

-SIMPLE OFFICE FITOUT

-NATSPEC reference specifications

-Reference specifications offered by NATSPEC include:

-- NSW Class 2 specification.
+- Class 2 Reference Specification.

+- Class 3 and Class 9c Reference Specification.

-- SIMPLE Domestic specification.
+- SIMPLE Domestic Specification.

-- SIMPLE Office Fitout specification.
+- SIMPLE Office Fitout Specification.

 Project specific requirements

 Some of the NATSPEC reference specifications may include an Items to be documented elsewhere section at the beginning of the reference specification, listing items that designers should consider when preparing their Part B project specific documents.

 UNDERSTANDING TWO-PART SPECIFICATIONS